Rafting: Safety

 The overall risk level on a rafting trip using proper precautions is low.
 Thousands of people safely enjoy rafting trips every year.

 Like most outdoor sports, rafting, in general, has become safer over the years.
 Expertise in the sport has increased, and equipment has become more specialized and improved in quality.
 As a result, the difficulty rating of most river runs has changed.
 A classic example is the Colorado River in the Grand Canyon, which historically had a reputation far exceeding its actual safety statistics.
 Today the Grand Canyon sees hundreds of safe rafting trips by both do it yourself rafters and commercial river concessionaires.

 Rafting companies generally require customers to sign waiver forms indicating understanding and acceptance of potential serious risks.
 Both do-it-yourself and commercial rafting trips often begin with safety presentations to educate rafting participants about problems that may arise.
 Depending on the area, safety regulations covering rafting, both for the general do-it-yourself public as well as commercial operators, may exist in legislation.
 These range from the mandatory wearing of lifejackets, carrying certain equipment such as whistles and throwable flotation devices, to certification of commercial outfitters and their employees.

 It is generally advisable to discuss safety measures with a commercial rafting operator before signing on for that type of trip.
 The required equipment needed is essential information to be considered.

 Risks in white water rafting stem from both environmental dangers and from improper behavior.
 Certain features on rivers are inherently unsafe and have remained consistently so.
-These would include ‘keeper hydraulics’, ‘strainers’ (e.g. fallen trees), dams (especially low-head dams, which tend to produce river-wide keeper hydraulics), undercut rocks, and of course dangerously high waterfalls.
-Even in safe areas, moving water can always present risks—such as when a swimmer attempts to stand up on a rocky riverbed in strong current, risking foot entrapment.
-Irresponsible behavior related to rafting while intoxicated has also contributed to many accidents.
+These would include 'keeper hydraulics', 'strainers' (e.g. fallen trees), dams (especially low-head dams, which tend to produce river-wide keeper hydraulics), undercut rocks, and of course high waterfalls.

-Typical rafting injuries include trauma from striking an object, traumatic stress from the interaction of the paddler’s positioning and equipment and the force of the water, overuse injuries, submersion/environmental injuries, and non-environmental injuries due to undisclosed medical conditions (such as heart problems).
+Typical rafting injuries include trauma from striking an object, traumatic stress from the interaction of the paddler's positioning and equipment and the force of the water, overuse injuries, submersion/environmental injuries, and non-environmental injuries due to undisclosed medical conditions (such as heart problems).
 Studies have shown that injury rates in rafting are relatively low, though they may be skewed due to a large number of unreported incidents.
 Fatalities are rare in both commercial and do-it-yourself rafting.
-Meta-analyses have calculated that fatalities ranged between 0.55 - 0.86 per 100,000 user days.
+Meta-analyses have calculated that fatalities ranged between 0.55 – 0.86 per 100,000 user days.
+A rare accident with five fatalities occurred in 1987 on the Chilko River in British Columbia, Canada.